 What does coaching involve?

-In every session, we’ll allow plenty of room for you to explore your worries and concerns at a deep level.
-We’ll also work very actively to help you understand what’s happening, to see things in new and more useful ways, to develop and build your confidence, to increase your relationship skills.
+In every session we’ll work very actively to help you understand what’s happening, to see things in new and more useful ways, to develop and build your confidence, to increase your relationship skills.

-My experience is that clients usually know more than they realise about their situation – my role is to help you become aware of what you need and what you need to do.
-So although the work may sometimes be demanding, it will also be hugely exciting as we explore together how you can have the best relationship you can possibly have.
+My experience is that clients know more than they realise about how to resolve the challenges they’re facing.
+So my role is to help you become aware of what you need and what you need to do.
+And although the work may sometimes be demanding, it will also be hugely exciting as we explore together how you can have the best relationship you can possibly have.

 What some of my clients have said…

 “I took Susan’s advice last summer and now couldn’t be happier; my partner and I are getting married.”

-“Susan’s coaching helped me resolve in only five sessions an issue I had struggled with for five years.”
+“Susan’s coaching helped me resolve in only 5 sessions an issue I had struggled with for 5 years.”

 “Susan takes you on a journey from and back to yourself.
 Her experience means you are always supported, always encouraged and your boundaries are gently pushed.
 She has helped me to be more courageous and to take risks I didn’t think were possible.”

 “Susan has been a fantastic help.
 She helped me understand and get past my barriers to intimacy.
 As a result, my husband and I have discovered a new, highly erotic and wonderful side of our relationship.
 Susan’s style is wonderfully warm, patient and non-judgmental.
 I would strongly recommend her.”

 My original training at the University of Liverpool was in psychology.
 I worked through the 1970s teaching and lecturing to students about life skills, specifically those relevant to relationships.

-In 1980s, I became interested in personal development, first to resolve my own relationship issues then to help others.
+In the 1980s, I became interested in personal development, first to resolve my own relationship issues then to help others.
 I trained first in a self-help method called co-counselling and went on to teach and teach teachers, then built on this work with other courses and experience of teaching and coaching.
-I soon became especially interested in relationship issues.
+I soon became especially interested in helping others overcome their partnership challenges.